-Prostate cancer (PCa) is the most common cancer in American men and the 5-year survival rate for stage IV PCa is <30%, with over 80% of all cancer deaths resulting from the formation of distant metastases.
-Targeting key molecular processes that regulate metastasis could significantly improve advanced PCa mortality by affecting uniform steps early in the metastatic process that take place in the primary organ.
-We are creating new chemical probes to enhance our understanding of MEK4 function in human PCa cell invasion and metastasis, which shall ultimately catalyze the development of the first generation of antimetastatic agents for prostate cancer.
+Pancreatic Cancer (PaCa) is the most common cancer form of pancreatic cancer and currently has ~90% mortality rate, mainly due to metastasis.
+Targeting key molecular processes that regulate metastasis could significantly improve advanced PaCa mortality by affecting uniform steps early in the metastatic process that take place in the primary organ.
+We are creating new chemical probes to enhance our understanding of MEK4 function in human PaCa cell invasion and metastasis, which shall ultimately catalyze the development of the first generation of antimetastatic agents for pancreatic cancer.

 Telomerase is a ribonucleoprotein enzyme that plays an important role in the immortalization of cancer cells.
 Normally, the shortening of telomeres during successive rounds of DNA replication eventually leads to senescence, limiting the proliferative potential of eukaryotic cells.
 While telomerase is not activated in most normal somatic cells, 80-90% of primary tumor cells show telomerase activity in humans.
 Furthermore, telomerase has demonstrated to have multiple oncogenic and tumorigenic roles outside of its role in telomere maintenance, demonstrating the potential for telomerase as a therapeutic target in numerous cancer types.
 Inspired by the natural product chrolactomycin, a reported telomerase inhibitor, we have undertaken a program to design, synthesize, and evaluate novel small molecule inhibitors of telomerase.